brillcp/PokedexUI/README.md

 # Architecture 🏛

 PokedexUI is built using a **Model + View + ViewModel (MVVM)** architecture.
 It cleanly separates UI logic, presentation state, and domain models.
 Networking and decoding are handled by a generic API service actor.
+It uses Swifts reactivity macro `@Observable` that automatically tracks property changes and updates views when data changes.

 ## View 📱